Computed tomography scan (CT Scan)

 - Your child’s doctor will discuss the results of the test with you and your child.

-Locations where test are performed
+Locations where tests are performed

 Kosair Children's Medical Center - Brownsboro